JSpeedie/cmp-tree/tests/010/README.md

 terms of existence, file-type, and substance, but the soft link target paths differ.

-> Note: `cmp-tree` should evaluate the two soft links as being different
+> Note: by default, `cmp-tree` should evaluate two soft links to be identical
-> because they do not point to the same path, *despite* the fact that what they
-> point to is identical. `diff -qr` evaluates soft links as identical if what
+> if and only if their link paths are identical, regardless of whether or not
-> they point to is identical, so it will succeed on this test case even though
+> what they point to is identical or even exists.
+In this way, `cmp-tree`
-> `cmp-tree` would not.
+> should (by default) behave the way `diff -qr --no-dereference` would behave.

 ```
 adirectory      anotherdirectory